dnif-backyard/docs/Deployment/upgrade-9.0-9.0.1.md

 ```

 ### Special note for 9.0 Proxy-enabled Deployments
+After the stop steps and before starting with upgrade steps:
-Edit docker-compose.yml for Core and Adapters.
+1. Edit docker-compose.yml for Core and Adapters.
-Add following variable to the pre-existing environment variable.
+2. Add following variable to the pre-existing environment variable.
 ```
 environment:
   - "PROXY=http://proxy_host:proxy_port"